 Hi there!
-My name is Kathleen Morris and I’m a primary school teacher in Geelong, Victoria, Australia.
+My name’s Kathleen Morris and I’m a primary school teacher in Geelong, Victoria, Australia.

 I began blogging in 2008 using the Edublogs CampusPress platform, Global2.
-After discovering the enormous number of benefits class and student blogs can provide, I developed a passion for sharing my practice with others.
+After discovering the enormous number of benefits of educational blogging, I developed a passion for sharing my practice with others.

-Along my blogging journey, I became particularly interested in global collaboration.
-The experience of connecting and collaborating with teachers and students from all corners of the globe really enriched the education of both my students and myself.
+Along my blogging journey, I became particularly interested in global collaboration and have had so many priceless experiences connecting and collaborating with teachers and students from all corners of the globe.

 In 2012, I was honoured to win the Department of Education Outstanding Primary Teacher of the Year Award.